Bromazepam: Side effects

-Up to 30% treated on a long-term basis develop a form of dependence, i.e. these patients cannot stop the medication without experiencing physical and/or psychological benzodiazepine withdrawal symptoms.
+Up to 30% treated on a long-term basis develop a form of dependence, i.e. these patients cannot stop the medication without experiencing physical or psychological benzodiazepine withdrawal symptoms.

-Leukopenia and liver-damage of the cholestatic type with or without jaundice (icterus) have additionally been seen; the original manufacturer Roche recommends regular laboratory examinations to be performed routinely.
+Leukopenia and liver damage of the cholestatic type with or without jaundice have additionally been seen; the original manufacturer Roche recommends regular laboratory examinations to be performed routinely.

 Ambulatory patients should be warned that bromazepam may impair the ability to drive vehicles and to operate machinery.
 The impairment is worsened by consumption of alcohol, because both act as central nervous system depressants.
 During the course of therapy, tolerance to the sedative effect usually develops.

 Frequency and seriousness of adverse effects

 As with all medication, the frequency and seriousness of side-effects varies greatly depending on quantities consumed.
 In a study about bromazepam's negative effects on psychomotor skills and driving ability, it was noted that 3 mg doses caused minimal impairment.
 It also appeared that impairment may be tied to methods of testing more so than on the product's intrinsic activity.

-Moreover, side-effects other than drowsiness, dizziness and ataxia seem to be rare and not experienced by more than a few percent of users.
-The use of other, comparable medication seems to display an identically moderate side-effect profile.
+Moreover, side effects other than drowsiness, dizziness and ataxia seem to be rare and not experienced by more than a few percent of users.
+The use of other, comparable medication seems to display an identically moderate side effect profile.